-To help prevent, detect, and remediate security issues more quickly and efficiently, you can automate actions in the investigation tool by creating activity rules.
+To help prevent, detect, and remediate security issues more quickly and efficiently, you can set up alerts and automate actions in the investigation tool by creating activity rules.

 As an administrator, you can create an activity rule that alerts you or takes action based on any search that you configure in the investigation tool.
 After you configure the activity rule, Google will continuously perform a search that you have specified in the rule.
 If the number of results returned by that search exceeds the threshold that you have set up, then Google will perform the actions that you specify.
 For example, you can set up a rule to send email notifications to certain administrators if Drive documents are shared outside the company.

-- You can only create activity rules based on log data sources (for example, Gmail log events or Device log events).
+- You can only create activity rules based on log event data sources—for example, Gmail log events or Device log events.
+You can't create activity rules based on live-state data sources such as Chrome browsers, Devices, Gmail messages, and Users.

-- You must add at least one event attribute to the query.
+- You must add at least one event attribute to the search.

 - You can include an OR operator at the top level only if you include an Event condition along every conditional path.